Who can apply to City Garden?

 Our Primary program (ages 3 and 4) is a private, not-for-profit, tuition-based program.
 Students must turn 3 on or before July 31 of the year they are applying and students must be fully potty trained.
 Enrollment in our Primary program does not guarantee placement into our K-8 program.

 Our K-8 program is a public charter school.
 We accept new students in Kindergarten, First, and Second Grades.
 Because we teach using the Montessori Theory of Development, which is quite different than a traditional school approach, students must have a solid Montessori experience during their first three years of schooling to be successful in our school.
 It is quite difficult for children to transition into a Montessori environment after second grade.
 For this reason, we do not accept new students in grades 3-8.

 When can we apply?

 If you are applying for the start of the 2018-19 school year, the earliest you can apply is October 4, 2017.
-The “cut off” date for birthdays is September 1 for the year in which you are applying.
-For example, your child needs to be 5 years old before 9/1/18 if you are applying to kindergarten for the 2018-19 school year.
+The “cut off” date for birthdays is July 31 for the year in which you are applying.
+For example, your child needs to be 5 years old on or before 7/31/18 if you are applying to kindergarten for the 2018-19 school year.
 Charter School applications are due February 23, 2018; however, we will accept applications, to be added to the wait list pool, for the 2018-19 school year through March 2018 and will fill any spots that become open by drawing names from that wait list pool.